seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Thou art a soldier, therefore seldom rich;
 It comes in charity to thee: for all thy living
 Is 'mongst the dead, and all the lands thou hast
-Lie in a pitch'd field.
+Lie in a pitch'd field. /

 **ALCIBIADES**
-Ay, defiled land, my lord.
+/ Ay, defiled land, my lord.

 **First Lord**
-We are so virtuously bound–
+We are so virtuously bound-- /

 **TIMON**
-And so
+/ And so
-Am I to you.
+Am I to you. /

 **Second Lord**
-So infinitely endear'd–
+/ So infinitely endear'd--

 **TIMON**
 All to you.
-Lights, more lights!
+Lights, more lights! /

 **First Lord**
-The best of happiness,
+/ The best of happiness,
-Honour and fortunes, keep with you, Lord Timon!
+Honor and fortunes, keep with you, Lord Timon!

 **TIMON**
-Ready for his friends.
+Ready for his friends. /

 *Exeunt all but APEMANTUS and TIMON*

 **APEMANTUS**
-What a coil's here!
+/ What a coil's here!
 Serving of becks and jutting-out of bums!
 I doubt whether their legs be worth the sums
 That are given for 'em.
 Friendship's full of dregs: